 Once you've started treatment, you can take a few extra steps to improve your chances of recovery.
 If you're a smoker, find a cessation program.
 Because smoking increases your risk of lung complications if you opt for surgery, you should stop immediately.

 Those diagnosed early in the cancer’s development have the best prognosis and longest survival.
 If doctors can diagnose the disease before it spreads into lymph nodes and to other parts of the body, treatment is more successful.

-Enrolling in a clinical trial might improve your prognosis.
-These studies test up-and-coming therapies that may be more effective than current treatment options.
+Enrolling in a clinical trial might improve your mesothelioma prognosis.
+These studies test experimental therapies that may be more effective than current treatment options.

-Judy, diagnosed with pleural mesothelioma in 1990, survived nearly 20 years.
-She extended her prognosis with extensive surgeries and radiation therapy.
-She also drank mangosteen juice and believed in the power of prayer.
-Judy shared her journey with the mesothelioma community in a book, Surviving Mesothelioma: Making your Own Miracle.Read Judy's full story in our free book
+Judy, diagnosed with pleural mesothelioma in 1990, survived 18 years.
+She improved her prognosis with surgeries, radiation therapy, mangosteen juice and the power of prayer.

 View our resources for patients and familiesGet Help Today